 We often have a Christmas devotional each night of the month leading up to Christmas.
 Usually I’ll prepare a treat, like hot chocolate, and then we’ll sit around the tree and read something inspirational.
 The kids are allowed to invite their friends to join us for these devotionals.

-I love the devotional packages that I can buy HERE which is filled with sweet stories, songs and easy activities.
+I have collected my favorite stories and scriptures into a devotional packages that you can get which is filled with sweet stories, songs and easy activities 🙂

 LIGHT THE WORLD